simme/rework-importer/README.md

 To properly use the import plugin you should make sure it's the first you call use on.
 This allows your other plugins to do their work on the imported CSS.

-**Notice:** this module does not use "native" CSS `@import url()` style syntax.
-If you want that, look at this [module](https://github.com/jxson/rework-import) that I totally missed when I did my first search for an import module.

 ```javascript
 var rework = require('rework');
 var imprt  = require('rework-importer');